You Asked, We Answer: Is a Home Energy Audit Worth It?

 Recognizing How Efficient Your Home Is

-It’s worthwhile to understand how efficient your home is and where you’re using the most energy.
-For example, if your ducts are leaking, it can cause a sizable increase in your energy bills and excessive wear and tear on your HVAC system since it has to stay on longer to fully heat or cool your home.
+It’s good to understand how efficient your home is and where you’re using up the most energy.
+For example, if your ducts are leaking air, it could cause a significant increase in your energy bills and increased wear and tear on your HVAC system as it has to stay on longer to properly heat or cool your home.

-An energy audit should expose where you need to make energy-efficient upgrades to cut back on energy and lower utility bills.
-This may include replacing old weatherstripping or buying a new energy-efficient furnace.
+An energy audit will outline where you need to make energy-efficient improvements to save on energy and decrease utility bills.
+This may include replacing worn weatherstripping or getting a new energy-efficient furnace.

 Enhancing Health and Safety

-Enabling air to seep into your home via doors and windows, or due to a lack of insulation can cause extra moisture to appear, which could negatively impact your home’s humidity levels or encourage mold.
-This can exacerbate health problems, particularly for people who have asthma or allergies.
+Enabling air to slip into your home via doors and windows, or as a result of a lack of insulation can cause extra moisture to form, which can negatively affect your home’s humidity levels or encourage mold.
+This can exacerbate health conditions, particularly for people who have asthma or allergies.

 How to Do an Energy Audit of Your Home

-Although completing an energy audit by yourself will not be as comprehensive as hiring a professional, it’ll offer you a broad sense of how energy efficient your home is.
-If you don’t discover any flaws during the DIY test, then you probably don’t need to bring in a professional.
-Follow this step-by-step checklist:
+Although handling an energy audit on your own may not be as thorough as hiring a professional, it’ll give you a generalized idea of how energy efficient your home is.
+If you don’t discover any problems during the DIY test, then you likely don’t need to call in a professional.
+Use this step-by-step checklist:

 • Examine your HVAC system.
-Broken ducts can lose as much as 20% of conditioned air, contributing to more expensive energy bills and excess strain on HVAC equipment.
+Leaky ducts can lose up to 20% of conditioned air, leading to higher energy bills and greater strain on HVAC equipment.
 If you discover leaks, use duct tape to plug them.
 If your HVAC equipment is old and wearing down, upgrading to a new system can save you a considerable amount on your energy bills.
-In some cases, it might be better to contact a reputable HVAC company in Pflugerville to inspect your system.
+In some cases, it is better to call a reputable HVAC company to inspect your system.

-• Look for air leaks.
-Air leaks on average can increase monthly energy bills by 10 to 20%.
-Inside, look for air leaks in areas where you can find a draft, like along the edge of flooring and near baseboards and electrical outlets.
-Outside, you can look for air leaks around the home’s foundation, siding and mortar.
+• Watch for signs of air leaks.
+Air leaks on average can raise the energy bills by 10 to 20%.
+Inside, look for air leaks in areas where there is a draft, including along the edge of flooring and along baseboards and electrical outlets.
+Outside, you can inspect for air leaks in the home’s foundation, siding and mortar.
 Plug, caulk or seal any air leaks to save money.

 • Examine insulation.
 If your home is older, it could mean your insulation is too.
 If you can see the joists, you likely need more insulation.

 • Check the ventilation.
-Make sure that all of your kitchen and bathroom exhaust fans are functioning properly, and look for evidence of rot or moisture.
+Check that all of your kitchen and bathroom exhaust fans are spinning properly, and look for evidence of rot or moisture.

 Contact Evenaire Heating & Air Conditioning for a Professional Energy Audit

-If you would like professional help figuring out how energy efficient your heating and cooling equipment is, call the HVAC pros at Evenaire Heating & Air Conditioning today.
-We’ve proudly serviced the residents of Pflugerville with quality home services for years.
-Contact us today to request an appointment.
+If you want professional help finding out how energy efficient your heating and cooling equipment is, contact the HVAC pros at Evenaire Heating & Air Conditioning today.
+We’ve proudly supported the residents of Pflugerville with quality home services for many years.
+Contact us today to set up an appointment.